astone282/draft-stone-spring-mpte-sr/draft-stone-spring-mpte-sr.md

 # Load-balancing

-When a packet with the BSID assigned to the Junction Segment is received at its ingress, the node performs weighted ECMP forwarding among all egress SID lists associated with the SR Policy.
+When a packet with the BSID assigned to the Junction Segment is received at its Junction Node, the node performs weighted ECMP (Equal-Cost Multi-Path) flow-based forwarding across all egress SID lists associated with the Junction Segment.

-It is worth noting that {{I-D.draft-kompella-teas-mpte}} introduces the concepts of both unequal weight balancing and 0 weight to omit forwarding out of an egress interface while maintaining the instruction signaling.
-The 0 weight capability is not supported in the current SR Policy model and may be considered in future updates to this document.
+As per {{RFC9256} section 2.11, The fraction of the flows associated with a given segment list is w/Sw, where w is the weight of the segment list and Sw is the sum of the weights of the segment lists.
+To exclude forwarding via a specific egress interface while preserving the forwarding structure, a weight value of zero is assigned to the corresponding segment list.

 # Constraints